mvysny/vaadin-on-kotlin/docs/services.md

 In a simple app it is enough for the UI to access the database directly, through the entity's `Dao`s.
-However, more complex app tends to have so-called *business logic code* which deals with the functionality.
+However, more complex app tends to have so-called *business logic code* which deals with the app's intrinsic functionality.

 For example, in a fictional hotel booking system, a successful booking must ensure that: